Find further study: why do postgraduate study?

 - It will give me more time to think about what career I want (Wouldn't it be better to do that before choosing a course?)

+Think carefully about what you want out of postgraduate study, and where it will lead you.
+Will it help you achieve your long term goal?
 We recommend that you speak to a careers adviser if you need help with exploring your motivations or deciding whether postgraduate study is right for you.